-(3) These agency directed investments are not covered by the State Treasurer's
+(3) These agency directed investments are not covered by the State Treasurer's Investment Policy.

-Investment Policy.

-(4) State Bond issues are comprised of \$50,000,000 Oklahoma Student Loan Authority municipal bond with a credit rating of AAA.
+- (4) State Bond issues are comprised of \$50,000,000 Oklahoma Student Loan Authority municipal bond with a credit rating of AAA.
 The interest rate resets quarterly and is tied to the average bond equivalent rates of the quotes of the 3-month commercial paper rate.
-Also included is \$40,000,000

-Oklahoma Industrial Finance Authority State of Oklahoma Taxable General Obligation Refunding these bonds are registered in the State Treasurer's name and were private placement.
-The remainder of the total, \$94,345,930 is Oklahoma Capital Improvement Authority Series 2006D VRDO.
-These bonds are variable rate bonds with the rate resetting daily and are rated AAA.
+Also included is \$40,000,000 Oklahoma Industrial Finance Authority State of Oklahoma Taxable General Obligation Refunding Bonds.
+These rates, adjusted quarterly, are tied to the 3 month LIBOR rate and are private placement. \$1,760,000 in Oklahoma Capitol Improvement Authority Series 1994B, AAA rated and these bonds are registered in the State Treasurer's name and were private placement. - (5) Ag Link, Business Link and Rural Link Certificate of Deposits are outside the scope of the State Treasurer's Investment Policy.

-Bonds.
-These rates, adjusted quarterly, are tied to the 3 month LIBOR rate and are private placement.

-\$3,405,000 in Oklahoma Capitol Improvement Authority Series 1994B, AAA rated and

-(5) Ag Link, Business Link and Rural Link Certificate of Deposits are outside the scope of the State Treasurer's Investment Policy.
 These investments are established by Title 2 O.S. § 5-81, Title 62 O.S. § 88.1 and 91.1-9.
-These certificates of deposit are collateralized with the collateral held in the State Treasurer's name at an approved safekeeping bank or with surety bonds or letters of credit.

-(6) Credit ratings are provided for the counterparties to the repurchase agreement.
+These certificates of deposit are collateralized with the collateral held in the State Treasurer's name at an approved safekeeping bank or with surety bonds or letters of credit. - (6) Credit ratings are provided for the counterparties to the repurchase agreement. - (7) These ratings are implicitly or explicitly guaranteed by the U.S. Government and currently a rating is not provided by the nationally recognized statistical rating organization.
+The rating agencies normally do not rate government debt and therefore they have an implied AAA rating. - (8) All Municipal Bonds possessed a AAA rating when purchased.
+As of June 30, 2009, 83% had a rating of AAA, 11% were rated AA+, and 6% were rated AA-.